What to do when the banks say no to your business loan request?

 Time in Business: If you have been in business less than 2 years the history of your business precludes most banks from lending you money.
 They could make you a personal loan but that is based solely on your assets, credit score and ability to pay back the loan.

-Your Personal Credit: Unless your business is large with substantial cash flow, assets and history; the loan will be based mainly on your personal credit.
-Now there are alternative funding sources like Invoice Factoring Companies and Merchant Cash Advance Companies who look more at the assets you have, i.e. Invoices to credit worthy clients or constant stream of credit card receipts.
+Your Personal Credit: Unless your business is large with substantial cash flow, assets, and history; the loan will be based mainly on your personal credit.
+Now there are alternative funding sources like Invoice Factoring Companies and Merchant Cash Advance Companies who look more at the assets you have, i.e. Invoices to creditworthy clients or a constant stream of credit card receipts.

 Client Concentration: If you sell to big companies there is a good chance that one, two or three customers are 40-75% of your sales.
 Banks hate concentration as they know if you lose your largest clients that your cash flow and subsequent ability to pay back the loan will be put at risk.
 Again, an Invoice Factoring Company can help as they deal with client concentration issues every day.
 For example, we have had single client customers from time to time and it worked out great for all parties.